jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Storm Giant.md

 RacialMods:
 Languages: Auran, Common, Draconic,  Giant
 SQ: militant, water breathing
+SpecialAbilities:
+  Militant (Ex): >
-SpecialAbilities: Militant (Ex) Storm giants are proficient with all simple and all martial weapons.
-Water Breathing (Ex) Storm giants can breathe water as well as air.
+    Storm giants are proficient with all simple and all martial weapons.
+  Water Breathing (Ex): >
+    Storm giants can breathe water as well as air.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: